Thomas Brückner, BPI (German Pharmaceutical Industry Association)

 Serialisation and Coding Requirements Worldwide

-- What is the status of the implementation in Germany and Europe?
+- Current status of the implementation in Europe

 - Presentation of the different systems in Europe, USA, Russia, South Korea, China, Taiwan, India, Saudi Arabia, Middle East, Egypt, Turkey, Brazil, Argentina etc.